jetty-project/codehaus-jetty6/modules/examples/test-ws-cxf/readme.txt

   mvn jetty:run

+It is a bit slow to start as the CXF framework takes some time to initialize.
-Now open up a browser and surf to
+Once it is started, open up a browser and surf to

 http://localhost:9090/